OpenFreeEnergy/openfe/news/add_n_protocol_repeats.rst

 **Added:**

-* Added ``--n-protocol-repeats`` CLI option to allow user-defined number of repeats per unit.
+* Added ``--n-protocol-repeats`` CLI option to allow user-defined number of repeats per quickrun execution.
+This allows for parallelizing execution of repeats by setting ``--n-protocol-repeats=1`` and calling ``quickrun`` on the same input file multiple times.

 **Changed:**